lly007/FPAC/README.md

 ![The Overview of FPAC](https://github.com/lly007/FPAC/blob/main/image/fig2.png "The Overview of FPAC")

-This is an implementation of FPAC using PyTorch.
+This is an implementation of FPAC by PyTorch.

 # Introduction